david-andrew/dewy-lang/resources/discussion_points.md

     i.e. each space separated thing accesses that dimension.
 If you want to access multiple elements in a particular dimension, you need to wrap them up so that they are a single expression in the indexing block

+Basically the question really comes down to how are lists containing ranges handled from a parsing point of view?
+In generally, juxtaposing a tensor with a list will try to access the tensor.
+Though actually, since matrix multiplication is a thing, aren't there contexts where we'd want it to multiply rather than access?
+Probably need the type of the left and right to determine if it's a multiply or an access...
+Perhaps array literals on the right-hand-side cannot be multiplied with juxtaposition, and will always be interpreted as accessing? still needs type information, but it's a pretty good clear rule.